• Skip to main content

 Do Bridge Pins Make A Difference?

-Bridge pins are used to hold down the strings on steel-string acoustic guitars and keep them in place.
+Yes, bridge pins make a difference.
+They are used to hold down the strings on steel-string acoustic guitars and keep them in place.
 This can have an impact on the tone depending on the bridge pins’ properties.

 Although they are not vitally important in the whole tone-shaping process, they are in contact with the strings and can have some impact on the audible frequency spectrum, especially in the higher end.
 They can also impact the overall volume and sustain.